The Home's History

-Built in 1797, this historic site reflects both the personal struggles and accomplishments of its builder, a successful lawyer and Federalist politician.
+Built in 1797, this historic site reflects both the personal struggles and accomplishments of its builder, a successful lawyer and Federalist politician - as well as an enslaver.
 Munro, the nephew of John Jay—America's first Chief Justice—purchased the property in 1795, marking the beginning of his deep ties to Larchmont’s history.

 Peter Jay Munro’s family life was turbulent.
 His father, Henry Munro, was a chaplain who arrived in America during the French and Indian Wars, while his mother, Eve Jay, was described as mentally unstable and abusive.
 Despite these challenges, Munro achieved significant professional success, even studying law under Aaron Burr.
 Burr later played a pivotal role in helping Munro elope with Margaret White, defying his parents' disapproval.